 Over the summer there are plenty of pools to paddle in and the track can be explored further upriver.

-Return along the same track.
+Return via the same track.

 Wairere Falls Track is on Goodwin Road off Te Aroha-Okauia road, south of Te Aroha.

 The Wairere Falls track takes walkers through a beautiful, diverse range of natural scenery.
 Besides the spectacular 153 m high falls there are beautiful river falls and cascades, a fine grove of nikau, puriri and kohekohe, and an upper section of track takes you through tree ferns and totara in native forest.
-The falls lookout and summit offer magnificent views of the valley and the Waikato Plains.
-In summer there are plenty of pools to wade and paddle in, and the track can be explored further up the river.

 You need to be well prepared when tramping on conservation land, especially on the longer day walks.
 Ensure you have strong, comfortable boots, warm clothing, a good raincoat, first aid kit, food and drink, a hat and sunscreen.
 It is also advisable that you leave your tramping intentions with a responsible person, in case you get lost.